michoelchaikin/suitecloudplusplus/README.md

 The project's currently selected environment (authid) is displayed in the status bar at the bottom right.
 Click on it to switch between environments.

-**NOTE**: To imporove speed, the list of authids is cached when the extension is opened.
+**NOTE**: To improve speed, the list of authids is cached when the extension is opened.
 If you add additional accounts, you will need to re-open VS Code to use them.

 ### Multi Project Support

-1. Add a file `activeProject.json` to root of your project with the following contents:
+1. Add a file `activeProject.json` to the root of your project with the following contents:

    ```lang:json
     {